aws/aws-sdk-ruby/README.md

 * `ENV['AWS_REGION']`

 **The region is used to construct an SSL endpoint**.
-If you need to connect to a non-standard endpoint, you may specify the `:enpoint` option.
+If you need to connect to a non-standard endpoint, you may specify the `:endpoint` option.

 ### Configuration Options